Bilal: A New Breed of Hero: Plot

-Bilal lives a peaceful life with his mother and his younger sister on the outskirt of the village until the Byzantine soldiers come, enslave them, and killed his mother.
+Bilal lives a peaceful life with his mother and his younger sister on the outskirt of the village until the Byzantine soldiers come, enslave them, and kill his mother.

 During his childhood, he is sold as a slave to the richest man in the city of Mecca, Umayyah, one of the Quraysh's leaders.
 While getting water for his master, he encounters Okba, another of Quraysh's leaders, who is persuading the people of Mecca to come to his shop and buy various types of idols from him, and the mysterious and masked Charlatan Priest, who tricks people to give their money to him with promises that the idols will grant them all of their desires.

 In another part of the city, Safwan, Umayyah's son, is bullying Ghufaira, Bilal's sister, along with his friends and is about to shoot her with an arrow when Bilal intervenes and saves her.
 Umayyah hears about this from one of his merchants and reminds Bilal of his status with brutality before ordering the guards to whip him.
 After that, Umayyah slaps Safwan for losing to a slave and embarrassing him.

 One day, Bilal meets and befriends a white horse, whom he rides until adulthood.
 He becomes friends with Saad, a skilled archer.
 On his way back to Umayyah's mansion, he stops a hungry young boy from stealing from the idol's bowl to spare him a beating from the Meccan Priest's guards.
 He gives the boy his own food instead.
 His act of kindness is seen by Abu Bakr, a man who believes in equality for everyone and sees greatness in Bilal.
 However, Bilal doubts him and his beliefs, unable to see a future where slaves are treated fairly.
 Unbeknownst to both of them, Safwan's servant had been watching them while they had their conversation.

 After receiving a gift from Sohaib, a slave of Persian origin purchased from the Roman lands, which is actually the gift from his master to Umayyah, Bilal is told to sing at Umayyah's feast at night.
 He leaves after his song to the sound of his master's friends mockingly praising, laughing, and insulting his late mother.
 The next day, Bilal goes back to Abu Bakr to ask for clarity and accepts his belief that there is only one God.
 He also learns that even people like Umayyah are slaves as well, their master being "greed".